asastats/docs/code-of-conduct.md

 Bug Reports should be used to track reports of defects, while the Feature Requests board should be used for all other feature requests, enhancements, or improvements.

 ### Title notation
-When creating a Trello card, a Tasker should add a [<Letter><Number>] prefix notation to the beginning of each title to indicate the letter-based type and number-based impact of each request.
+When creating a Trello card, a Tasker should add a [LetterNumber] prefix notation to the beginning of each title to indicate the letter-based type and number-based impact of each request.
 Impact values may range from 1 to 3, where a [B1] bug has half the impact of a [B2], and a [B3] has triple the impact of a [B1].

 For more details on types and impact levels, please refer to the table below: